deckerweb/shortcode-item-updated/README.md

 ## Widget Usage:

+NO LONGER Recommended!
+Widgets are outdated, I do not recommend them (and _didn't_ use them myself for lots of years already!).

 * Shortcode could be used with "Text" widget -- if you have shortcodes for Widgets activated (possible via this filter: `add_filter( 'widget_text', 'do_shortcode' );` )
 * If using extended/ advanced text widget plugins, the Shortcode usage then is already enabled automatically... :-)
 * NOTE: You have to provide a unique post ID if using this outside of the Loop!